Todjzev

 Valuation principles

 It is mandatory to include accounting policies in the financial statements.
-However, there are various regulations that apply that require sole proprietorships and partnerships to name only very limited bases.
+However, there are various regulations that apply that require sole proprietorship and partnerships to name only very limited bases.
 Generally, the larger the business, the more principles and the better the principles must be specified.
 The accounting policies include which legislation is used to compile the financial statements and which valuation basis is used for various balance sheet and result items.

 Principles for determining the result